zhangxin00/zhangxin00.github.io/_pages/about.md

  -->

 ### News!
+- <sub>Our paper "Achilles: A Formal Framework of Leaking Secrets from Signature Schemes via Rowhammer" has been accepted by Usenix Security 2025.
 - <sub> I will serve as a AEC member of USENIX Security 2025.
 - <sub> Excited to start my visit at NUS!
 You can find me at COM3-0217 (Systems & Networking Lab).
 - <sub>Our paper "ThermalScope: A Practical Interrupt Side Channel Attack Based On Thermal Event Interrupts" has been accepted by DAC 2024.